 I mean, at least they’re polite about it.
 Here’s the ‘readability’ suggestions on one of my most popular posts:

 I do agree with some of the suggestions our lovely young friend Yoast makes.
 However, I’m also aware that if you write good shit with personality, people will want to read it, no matter how many sub-headers have more than 300 words after them (I’ve definitely done that again here.
-I think Yoast is going to be break up with me).
+I think Yoast is going to break up with me).
 Anyway, there’s no formula for good writing, guys.

 7. Schedule social media posts